Czarified/helipypter/README.md

 and evaluated quickly, with the same methods.
 The classes have methods for Hover in and out of Ground Effect (HOGE and HIGE), as well as forward flight.

 Under the hood, briefly speaking, the code applies Momentum Theory assuming constant chord ideal twist.
+Correction factors can be supplied to align results with tapered, linearly twisted blades.
 For forward flight, Glauert's Model is used.

 ## Installation: